Samarthkalanke/Chess_Openings/index.md

                 return;
             }
             response.json().then(data=>{
-                fetchFilms()
+                fetchChess()
             })
         })
       }
-    function deleteFilms(name){//method to delete countries from the API when program is all finished const options = {
+    function deleteChess(name){//method to delete countries from the API when program is all finished const options = {
               method: 'DELETE'
           }